-This depends on the make and model of your vehicle.
 In the past, most timing belts needed to be replace approximately every 50,000 to 60,000 miles.
 Many cars today are fitted with long life timing belts that can last up to 150,000 miles.
-It's best tot check with you vehicle handbook to see what the service interval of the timing belt is.
+It’s best tot check with you vehicle handbook to see the service interval of the timing belt.

 It’s also common practice to replace the timing belt pulley, tensioner and even the water pump whilst the timing belt is being replaced.
 Even if these parts are not worn out, it’s much easier to replace them when the timing belt is being replaced rather than having to strip down the engine again at a later date if they were to fail.

-What happens if you don't replace a timing belt?
+What happens if you don’t replace a bad timing belt?

 If you neglect to follow the recommended service interval for the timing belt fitted to your car, you run the risk of causing serious engine damage.